hazelcast/hazelcast-jet-reference-manual/docs/070_Configuration/020_Spring_Integration.md

 ## Annotation-Based Configuration

 Annotation-Based Configuration does not require any XML definition.
-Simply create a class with related annotations, eg `@Configuration`.
-And provide JetInstance as a bean by annotating the method with `@Bean`.
+Simply create a class with related annotations, e.g. `@Configuration` and provide JetInstance as a bean by annotating the method with `@Bean`.

 ```java